Hesperornis: Description

 Like many other Mesozoic birds such as Ichthyornis, Hesperornis had teeth as well as a beak.
 In the hesperornithiform lineage they were of a different arrangement than in any other known bird (or in non-avian theropod dinosaurs), with the teeth sitting in a longitudinal groove rather than in individual sockets, in a notable case of convergent evolution with mosasaurs.
 The teeth of Hesperornis were present along nearly the entire lower jaw (dentary) and the back of the upper jaw (maxilla).
 The front portion of the upper jaw (premaxilla) and tip of the lower jaw (predentary) lacked teeth and were probably covered in a beak.
 Studies of the bone surface show that at least the tips of the jaws supported a hard, keratinous beak similar to that found in modern birds.
 The palate (mouth roof) contained small pits that allowed the lower teeth to lock into place when the jaws were closed.
-They also retained a dinosaur-like joint between the lower jaw bones.
+They also retained a primitive-like joint between the lower jaw bones.
 It is believed that this allowed them to rotate the back portion of the mandible independently of the front, thus allowing the lower teeth to disengage.